Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 Classification

-IgM can be detected through anticomplement using the Coombs method, or using the same method, but carried out in the cold, in which IgM is not eluted during washing.
-We are talking about IgM cold agglutinins, when at +4°C in dogs spontaneous agglutination can be observed.
+IgM can be detected through anticomplement using the Coombs method, or using the same method, but carried out in the cold, in which elution of IgM does not occur during the washing process.
+In this case, we are talking about Cold IgM agglutinins, when spontaneous agglutination can be observed in dogs at +4°C.

-IgA antibodies are extremely rare.
+Antibodies of the IgA class are extremely rare.

 In domestic carnivores, AGA detected with cold antibodies are much less common than with warm antibodies.